-It is important to carefully ensure that you have met the prerequisites for any classes you sign up for, therefore read the course description of each class before you sign up for it.
+It is important to carefully ensure that you have met the enrollment requirements, also known as prerequisites for any classes you sign up for, therefore read the course description of each class before you sign up for it.
 Additionally, consider the following questions as you choose classes.

 Are you working towards a transfer degree?

 If so, you should refer to your degree requirement worksheet to find out what classes you can take to complete your degree.
-If you scored at the college level, you can begin taking many college-level classes, such as communication, biology, history, etc.
+If you placed at the college-level on English, you can begin taking many college-level classes, such as communication, biology, history, etc.

 Are you working towards a technical degree or certificate?

-If you placed below the college level in writing and reading, it is critical to begin these classes your first quarter.
-Also, choose your other courses carefully because most classes are college-level and require college level writing and reading skills to be successful.
+If you placed below the college-level in writing and reading, it is critical to begin ENGL 97 Composition: Paragraph (5 credits) your first quarter.
+Also, choose your other courses carefully because most classes are college-level and require college-level writing and reading skills to be successful.

 Did you place into college-level writing and reading (ENGL 101 or 100)?

-If possible, you should begin with ENGL 101 your first quarter to build your writing skills and increase your chance of success in future classes.
+If possible, you should begin with ENGL 101 Composition: General (5 credits) your first quarter to build your writing skills and increase your chance of success in future classes.